 Harnessing water to drive sustainable growth requires investments in water infrastructure, information and institutions.
 The Task Force on Water Security and Sustainable Growth has argued that the most beneficial investments in water security are sequenced along strategic pathways.
 Securing Water, Sustaining Growth documents some of the pathways taken by cities, aquifers, and basins to water security.

-The Water, Growth and Finance - Policy Highlights argues that the issue is not only about raising more finance.
+The Policy Highlights on Water, Growth and Finance argues that the issue is not only about raising more finance.
 It is about four inter-related pillars:

 - Maximise the value of existing water security investments.

 - Select investment pathways that reduce water risks at least cost over time.